UK's May local elections to go ahead, but bring your own pen | Politics

 UK's May local elections to go ahead, but bring your own pen

-England and Wales will go ahead with local government elections on May 6 despite the COVID-19 pandemic, the government said on Friday announcing a range of additional safeguards to make voting flexible and secure.
+England will go ahead with local elections on May 6 despite the COVID-19 pandemic, the government said on Friday, citing the success of its vaccine rollout and announcing a range of additional safeguards to make voting flexible and secure.

-The elections, which decide hundreds of positions in local governments across both countries, had been under review due the coronavirus, with England currently in a state of lockdown that is expected to last at least another month.
-But on Friday the government said that they had decided to go ahead, albeit with a series of special measures including more flexible rules on proxy voting and telling voters they should bring their own pens to mark ballot papers.
+The elections, which decide thousands of positions in local governments and other roles, had been under review due to the coronavirus, with England currently in a state of lockdown that is expected to last at least another month.
+But on Friday the government said it had decided to go ahead, albeit with a series of special measures including more flexible rules on proxy voting and telling voters they should bring their own pens to mark ballot papers.

+"Democracy should not be cancelled because of COVID," said Constitution Minister Chloe Smith.
+The government announced that all nine groups on its initial COVID-19 vaccination priority list would have been offered their first shot by May, setting a new deadline in the programme.

+Local elections usually give some signal as to the public's happiness with the current central government, although specific local issues are often also influential meaning the results are not a direct proxy of national sentiment.
+Thousands of seats in local government across England will be decided as well as regional mayors - including the high profile London mayor - and police commissioners in both England and Wales.
+Some of the polls were delayed from May 2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)